thejsway/thejsway/manuscript/chapter18.md

 ### Bouncing ball

-The goal of this exercise is to make a basketball bounce accross the screen.
-You can download the balle image [here](https://raw.githubusercontent.com/bpesquet/thejsway/master/resources/basketball.jpg).
+The goal of this exercise is to make a basketball bounce across the screen.
+You can download the ball image [here](https://raw.githubusercontent.com/bpesquet/thejsway/master/resources/basketball.jpg).

 Start with the following HTML and CSS content.